Paul19cris/Social-Network-Application/README.md

 The accounts are created by self-generating ID, unique email validated with Regex, unique username and minimum 4 characters password.
 An account contains also a friend list, where a friend model can be created and added in the list with the friendship status between the 2 accounts.
 Also, the unique email is stored in Local Storage and if it exists it is fetched from database to Redux Storage.

-To run the frontend, you have to install node modules.
+To run the frontend, you have to install node modules and also a MySQL connection on port 3306 and a database with name "web".

 The Application is a work on progress.